team-discovery-channel/compose/README.md

 **  Notes: There is a file `.env.sample` that needs to be used as a template for `.env` before it can run.
 see: https://www.npmjs.com/package/dotenv **

-## Run
+## How to Run Project
-* To run dev server: `npm run dev`
+* To run development environment: `npm run dev`
-* To run prod server: `npm start`
+* To run production environment: `npm start`
-* NOTES:
-  * Browse to "localhost:8080/" on your browser
+* Browse to "localhost:8080/" on your browser to run Compose
 * Browse to "localhost:8080/docs" to view documentation

 ## Purpose
 To simplify the process of uploading code to code competition websites.

-## Further develop
+## Development Roadmap
-1. Other languages to support
+1. Languages supported currently
+  * Javascript
   * Python
+2. Languages in development
-  * Java
+  * C++

-## Tests
-* Currently only placeholder set for API/Index.ts Compose function.
-** NEED TO ADD MORE TESTS **

-## Raise Issues
-1. ** ADD ISSUES HERE **

 ## TRAVIS CI
 ### Setup
-* Sign into travis-ci.com using your GitHub account.
+1. Sign into travis-ci.com using your GitHub account.
-* Activate your repository through Travis CI.
+2. Activate your repository through Travis CI.
-* Builds can either be triggered manually or will automatically build during the next update to the repository.
+3. Builds can either be triggered manually or will automatically build during the next update to the repository.

-## TypeDoc
-### Run
-1. `npm run build`
-  * Builds Docs folder in Dist folder
-2. `npm run dev:start`
-  * Builds and Runs in localhost:8080/docs with documentation